 Closed: when the bug is fixed and the tester marks the defect as closed.

-Deferred: If a defect cannot be addressed in a particular build, and it’s deferred to a future release.
+Deferred: If a defect cannot be addressed in a particular build, it’s deferred to a future release.

 121) What are the different test design techniques?